 Project Location: Luna County, New Mexico

 Project Capacity: 50 MW AC

 Construction of the facility began July 1, 2013 after EPE received an approval from the New Mexico Public Regulatory Commission.

 Macho Springs is located on almost 600 acres of land, or about the size of 300 football fields.
 It generates power from 704,160 photovoltaic solar modules manufactured by First Solar.
 The facility was interconnected to EPE 345-kV Luna-Springerville transmission line via Macho Spring Substation and began commercial operation in May 2014.
-It is now the largest solar project in New Mexico and, at the time of commercial operation, it was the largest single axis tracking PV solar facility in the world.
+It is the largest solar project in New Mexico.
 This project alone doubled EPE’s solar energy portfolio mix.
-EPE’s renewable energy mix now stands at 5.2% of its total dedicated generating capacity.
+EPE’s renewable energy mix now stands at 6% of its total dedicated generating capacity.

 Macho Springs Solar facility also resulted in EPE becoming a national leader when considered based on a solar energy per customer basis.
 Currently, the company’s dedicated solar facilities yield approximately 272 watts of renewable energy per customer.

 In addition, Macho Springs Solar Power Facility will generate enough clean energy to power more than 19,500 average homes.
 This project will displace more than 40,000 metric tons of CO2, the equivalent of taking 7,500 cars off the road, and will displace more than 340,000 metric tons of water consumption annually in southern New Mexico and west Texas.